johanbove/johanbove.github.io/_posts/2015-05-28-robotsarethefuture.markdown

 Do the test at "[Will Your Job Be Done By A Machine](http://www.npr.org/sections/money/2015/05/21/408234543/will-your-job-be-done-by-a-machine)".

-Luckily it seems that my job as a web developer is not on the line, yet, as it has a 20.6% chance of being automated.
-Still pretty high if you think about it.
+Luckily it seems that my job as a web developer is not on the line, yet, as it has a 20.6% chance of being automated according to this analysis.
+Still thinking the number is pretty high...

 [![Information Security Analysts, Web Developers and Computer Network Architects have a 20.6% chance of being automated.](/images/20150528-qdbui/20percentchanceofbeingautomated.png)](/images/20150528-qdbui/20percentchanceofbeingautomated.jpg)

-However the loomy message was lightened-up with fun animated characters depicting the evolution from us, humans to how we could evolve into robots in the future.
-Great artwork by [@qdbui](https://twitter.com/qdbui).
+However the loomy message was lightened-up with fun animated characters depicting the evolution from humans to fully integrate android / robots in the future.

+Great artwork by [@qdbui](https://twitter.com/qdbui) :star:

 How fun it looks when you place them next to each other.
 They are having a dance-party! :smirk: